 A student returning to Quincy University to complete a degree after an extended absence may be required to repeat some courses so that the degree awarded will be current.
 This situation applies to 1) an absence of 5-10 years and 2) courses in the major and minor field(s).
 In the case of an exceptionally long absence, repetition and/or addition of some courses in the Bonaventure Program also may be required.
 The required courses will be determined by the academic advisor in consultation with Academic Affairs.

 III.
 QUALITATIVE REQUIREMENTS FOR UNDERGRADUATE DEGREES

-To earn an undergraduate degree at Quincy University, a student must:
+To earn an undergraduate degree at Quincy University, a student must earn a cumulative grade point average of 2.0 in all major courses AND either: